The personalities:

 JEAN-BAPTISTE ROUSSEAU

 In 1712 he had been embroiled in a legal dispute over some defamatory verses and condemned to exile from France.
-Permission to return had been offered in 1716 but, since it was not accompanied by a complete rehabilitation, Rousseau had refused and, apart from a brief clandestine visit in 1738, was to spend the rest of his life abroad.
-After some time in Solothurn (Soleure) in Switzerland under the patronage of Prince Eugene of Savoy he had settled in Vienna and now travelled to Brussels, which was at that time part of the Hapsburg Empire.
+Permission to return had been offered in 1716 but, since it was not accompanied by a complete rehabilitation, Rousseau had refused.
+Apart from a brief clandestine visit to France in 1738, he was to spend the rest of his life abroad.
+After some time in Solothurn (Soleure) in Switzerland under the patronage of Prince Eugene of Savoy, he first settled in Vienna, then travelled to Brussels, which was at that time part of the Hapsburg Empire.

 Rousseau enjoyed - and continued throughout the century to enjoy - growing acclaim for his poetic accomplishment.
-Even before he fled from Paris his still unpublished poems had won him enough renown for him to be referred to as a "Rousseau, famous poet".
+Even before his exile, his verse, though still unpublished, had won him enough renown to be referred to as "Rousseau, the famous poet".

-Early on at least, he was an ambivalent figure, for his brief association with the Temple and the undoubted violence of his youthful epigrams had saddled him with a powerful reputation as a satirist and libertine.
+Early in his career, Rousseau had been an ambivalent figure.
+A brief association with the Temple and the undoubted violence of his youthful epigrams had saddled him with a powerful reputation as a satirist and libertine.
 The notorious Moisade was often ascribed to him.
 A manuscript of his works in Troyes, doubtless representative of those which circulated, contains various genuine poems but also the Moisade and no less than175 epigrams, about half of which are erotic or obscene, dealing above all with monks or nuns.
 Rousseau himself admitted to only thirty or so "épigrammes libres" which he regretted and none appear in his published works (see Grubbs, p.140-141)

 Rousseau went to considerable lengths to get authorised versions of his works published and set the record straight.
 He had a first edition of his collected works published in Solothurn in 1712 and a second was shortly to appear in London in 1723.
 Much of this verse, on which Rousseau's 18th-century reputation rested, consisted (according to Wikipedia) of "formal and partly sacred odes and cantatas of the stiffest character", of which the most famous was the Ode to fortune.
 Rousseau hadn't entirely abandoned his biting wit, but he sought respectability and rehabilitation.
 His correspondence with Brossette, the editor of Boileau, reveals a writer who aligned himself with such Catholic poets as Louis Racine and with the Jesuits of the Journal de Trévoux who were among his most devoted admirers.